Germany: Thousands protest Turkish operation in Syria | DW | 12.10.2019

 Turkey says it plans to create a "safe zone" along its border and transfer more than 1 million Sunni Arab Syrian refugees hailing from other parts of Syria to the area.

-The Turkish ground assault is joined by a hodgepodge of Turkish-backed rebels of various Islamist stripes, who the Kurds describe as "mercenaries" and "gangs."
+The Turkish ground assault is joined by a hodgepodge of Turkish-backed rebels of various Islamist stripes, whom the Kurds describe as "mercenaries" and "gangs."

 "The same scenario that happened in Afrin will play out in Rojava," said Chiklou, a Syrian Kurd from Afrin who fled to Germany five years ago.

-Sipan, another demonstrator who came with his wife and two small children dressed in YPG guerilla attire, said his family in his hometown of Qamishli, the largest city in northeast Syria, was frightened by the Turkish operation and prospect of their homes being confiscated.
+Sipan, another demonstrator who came with his wife and two small children dressed in YPG guerilla attire, said his family in his hometown of Qamishli, the largest city in northeastern Syria, was frightened by the Turkish operation and the prospect of their homes being confiscated.

-The Turkish-backed rebels "are IS and al-Qaeda, they only changed clothes," he said.
+The Turkish-backed rebels "are IS and al-Qaida, they only changed clothes," he said.

-Can, another protester who fled from Qamishli to Germany five years ago, said the Kurds feel "betrayed" by the United States after PresidentDonald Trump paved the way for the Turkish assault.

 "I've lost one brother who fought with the YPG and the other is fighting now," he said.
 "Everybody is against us and we'll do whatever is necessary to defend our land."

-Meanwhile, they have set up a de facto autonomous region in northeastern Syria that has inspired Kurds but caused alarm bells in Ankara.
+Meanwhile, they have set up a de facto autonomous region in northeastern Syria that has inspired Kurds but caused alarm bells to ring in Ankara.

 Germany has the largest Kurdish diaspora in the world, with most coming in various waves from Turkey and Syria.